Budapest in a nutshell

 Budapest the capital of Hungary with 2 million inhabitants.
 It is divided in two parts Pest – the commercial and Buda used to be the political center, which until the 19th century used to be separated.
-They are divided Danube river
+They are divided by the Danube river

 About the etymology of the name of the city.
 It is composed by 2 words.
 Buda- legend has it that it means either water which in Slav languages means is Buda or the second option, that it is the brother of Attila.
 The second part, pest meaning caves.